 In Our Bags: The Hospital

+These are the things I have in my Hospital bag, ready and packed.
 Being nearly to our due date it seems appropriate for us to have our bags packed and ready for whenever D-day arrives and our little guy decides he is ready for the world.
 Little projects such as this help with the waiting game and the guessing at every single change in my body these days.
 Knowing we are ready is extra reassuring as I personally want to be able to focus on the process of bringing him into the world and not on whether my bag is packed.
 When I was prepping my bag I asked the internet world for some advice on what we needed.
-All of you had some AMAZING suggestions and if you are interested in seeing all of those you can check out this Instagram post and the Facebook post for other ladies suggestions.
+All of you had some AMAZING suggestions and if you are interested in seeing all of those you can check out this Instagram post for other ladies suggestions.
 There are some great ones in there!

 Now that our bags are packed I felt it would be great to share a little different view on our normal travel series, In Our Bags.
 This time we are taking a little different type of trip, but one that it is all its own type of adventure.
 So here is what we packed for our trip.